owncloud-archive/documentation/developer_manual/core/acceptance-tests.rst

 After cloning core, run ``make`` as your webserver's user in the root directory of the project.

 ..
 NOTE:
-   Having a clean database is a also good idea.
+   Having a clean database is also good idea.

 Now that the prerequisites are satisfied, and assuming that ``$installation_path`` is the location where you cloned the ``ownCloud/core`` repository, the following commands will prepare the installation for running the acceptance tests.